 Workplace Campaign: During workplace campaigns, employees have the opportunities to give directly to United Way and other causes that they care about.
 United Way provides multiple ways to give, including payroll deduction.
 Our team will work with you to build a campaign that engages employees and builds teamwork and morale by making giving impactful and fun.

 Volunteer Engagement: United Way has an extensive offering of volunteer opportunities.
-Whether employees are looking for a teambuilding project for a full or half day; an ongoing community based opportunity; or an chance to join a board or committee, we have it covered.
+Whether employees are looking for a team building project for a full or half day; an ongoing community based opportunity; or n chance to join a board or committee, we have it covered.

 How And What We Do